Universal Weil module: Metaplectic representations over -algebras

-As $L$ is compact open, its orthogonal $L^\perp$ is compact open too, so the image of $L^\perp$ in the quotient $W/(A+L)$ is a finite set, which means the set of representatives $w$ giving rise to non-zero $\chi_{w,L}$, when $L$ is fixed, is finite.
+As $L$ is compact open, its orthogonal $L^\perp$ is compact open too because this holds for lattices in $W$.
+So the image of $L^\perp$ in the quotient $W/(A+L)$ is a finite set, which means the set of representatives $w$ giving rise to non-zero $\chi_{w,L}$, when $L$ is fixed, is finite.

 To conclude, for any sufficiently small open compact subgroup $L$ of $W$, the condition for smallness being $L \times \textup{Ker}(\psi^\mathcal{B})$ is a subgroup of $H$, one has: